Observer Loop Viability Bounds

 1. Dynamical holographic bound: The holographic entropy bound (Area Scaling) is proved for static boundaries.
 Extending it to the de Sitter cosmological horizon (which is static in the static patch but time-dependent in comoving coordinates) requires the covariant Bousso bound, which is not yet derived in the framework (Area Scaling, Gap 4).

 2. Minimum non-self coherence: The key gap blocking a tighter bound.
 What is the minimum coherence content of the non-self side of B\mathcal{B} required for Lyapunov-stable loop closure?
 The multiplicity theorem establishes Cnon-self>0\mathcal{C}^{\text{non-self}} > 0 but does not quantify the minimum.
 The hierarchical coherence argument (Step 7) suggests this connects to the bootstrap structure: a complex observer requires sub-observers at every level of the hierarchy, each absorbing coherence.
-Whether this quantitatively constrains Cminnon-self\mathcal{C}_{\min}^{\text{non-self}} depends on formalizing the geometry functor (Gap 6).
+Whether this quantitatively constrains Cminnon-self\mathcal{C}_{\min}^{\text{non-self}} depends on formalizing the geometry functor (Gap 5).
 Partial progress: Dark Energy Equation of State (Proposition 4.3–4.4) provides a concrete mechanism — the minimum is set by the distinguishability of relational invariants characterized by the Gibbons-Hawking temperature TGHT_{\text{GH}}.
 The observer must extract at least one distinguishable bit per loop period from its non-self network; in de Sitter equilibrium, this gives a two-sided bound on Λ\Lambda in terms of observer parameters.
 The bound is Planck-scale for minimal observers but could tighten when applied to the full bootstrap hierarchy.

-4. Bounce prohibition scope: Theorem 5.2 prohibits the Planck-density bounce in Λ<0\Lambda < 0 FRW cosmologies via coherence conservation.
+3. Bounce prohibition scope: Theorem 5.2 prohibits the Planck-density bounce in Λ<0\Lambda < 0 FRW cosmologies via coherence conservation.
 Does the same argument extend to all global recollapse scenarios, including anisotropic cosmologies (Bianchi models) or cosmologies with exotic matter violating standard energy conditions?
 The argument should generalize to any scenario where ρρP\rho \to \rho_P globally, but cosmologies with localized collapse (e.g., black holes forming within an expanding universe) are not affected — the bounce is local, not global, and external observers preserve coherence.

-5. Gibbons-Hawking stability: The de Sitter horizon radiates at the Gibbons-Hawking temperature TGH=H/(2πkB)T_{GH} = \hbar H/(2\pi k_B).
+4. Gibbons-Hawking stability: The de Sitter horizon radiates at the Gibbons-Hawking temperature TGH=H/(2πkB)T_{GH} = \hbar H/(2\pi k_B).
 Whether this thermal background destabilizes observer loops depends on the detailed interaction between GH radiation and the observer’s loop closure — specifically, whether photon absorption changes the observer’s Noether invariant II.
 For a minimal U(1)U(1) oscillator, phase perturbations are Lyapunov-stable (the oscillator is neutrally stable on S1S^1), but energy-changing interactions (Type III absorption of GH quanta) could disrupt the invariant.
 A mass-dependent viability condition mc2>kBTGHmc^2 > k_B T_{GH} would give Λ<12π2m2c2/2\Lambda < 12\pi^2 m^2 c^2/\hbar^2, which tightens the bound for light observers but remains Planck-scale for the minimal observer (m=mPm = m_P).

-6. Continuous-discrete fixed point and quantitative Λ\Lambda: Step 8 defines the level-indexed quantities (Λneff\Lambda_n^{\text{eff}}, S(n)S^{(n)}) and the cross-level consistency constraint (Proposition 8.3).
-Conjecture 8.9 identifies the boundary condition (double saturation).
+5. Continuous-discrete fixed point and quantitative Λ\Lambda: Step 8 defines the level-indexed quantities (Λneff\Lambda_n^{\text{eff}}, S(n)S^{(n)}) and the cross-level consistency constraint (Proposition 8.3).
+Conjectures 8.9a–8.9b split the bridge-determination question into a topological part (SM-determined in principle) and a structural part (epoch-conditional).
 Continuous-Discrete Duality reformulates the problem: the cosmological parameters are not computed by a functor mapping one layer to the other — they are properties of the fixed point where the continuous coherence manifold (Fisher metric, Lagrangian) and the discrete observer network (aperiodic order, substitution rule) are simultaneously satisfied.
 The partition equation (Proposition 7.4) is an accounting identity, not a constraint; the genuine constraint is the compatibility condition between these two co-formed layers.
 The packing coefficient α(β)\alpha(\beta) from Aperiodic Order bridges the layers by translating the substitution rule (discrete) into an entropy density (continuous).
 Solving for the fixed point requires characterizing which smooth manifolds admit the required aperiodic tilings — a problem in geometric topology.
 Connects to ER=EPR (geometry from relational invariants) and Renormalization Group (c-theorem, fixed-point structure).
+The Conjecture 8.9b cosmic-epoch selection requirement means the fixed-point characterization alone will not pin Λ\Lambda — an additional epoch marker is needed to select the current-epoch value from the level-indexed sequence.

 Dependencies